Nabeel-Farooq/ReviewInsights/README.md

-# ReviewSense — Customer Review Sentiment Analysis
+# ReviewInsights — Customer Review Sentiment Analysis

-ReviewSense is a simple project that analyzes Amazon food reviews to understand customer sentiment.
+ReviewInsights is a simple project that analyzes Amazon food reviews to understand customer sentiment.
 It classifies reviews as positive, negative, or neutral using both a rule-based approach and a deep learning model.

 ## Dataset
 Amazon Fine Food Reviews (Kaggle)